Creating The Chapters Of Your Life & Achieve Your Goals

 If you stay aware of and focused on your theme, one day you will have an “aha” moment when you realized you’ve “succeeded”.
 It’s hard to explain but half of it is intuition.
 You will just feel it.
 This may sound vague to you but the journey to self-actualization and fulfillment is subjective.
 Only you know your goals and when you’ve achieved them.

 Try this framework and let me know if it works for you!

-When you have a word in the back of your head, it’s hard not to listen.
+When you have a word in the back of your head, it’s hard not to listen and achieve goals.
 Actually, let me rephrase: you’re going to FORCE yourself to listen because nothing worthwhile comes easy.
-We’re all about the hard work and that’s why you’re here!
+We’re all about hard work and that’s why you’re here.

 Let’s say your goals this year revolve around leaving your 9-5.
 All your micro-goals may include things like:

 - committing 2 hours per day to take a course on SEO

 - going to bed at 10 pm every night to ensure you get 8 hours of sleep